ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex3_Create_Intune_Policies.md

 18. In the **Adatum Corporation | Mobility (MDM and MAM)** window, in the pane on the right, select **Microsoft Intune.**
 19. In the **Configure** window, in the **MAM User scope** setting, select **All**.
 20. Select **Save** in the menu bar at the top of the window, and then select the **X** in the upper right corner to close the **Configure** window.
-21. Leave the Azure portal and the Azure Active Directory admin center tabs open in your browser for the next task.
+21. Leave all browser tabs open for the next task.

 ### Task 2: Manually create an EFS DRA Certificate